prlina01/HCI1/README.md

 figure out intuitively how to use it.
 For web designers, affordance is even more important.
 Users need to be able to tell how to access information they want from a website, or else they’ll just leave.

 (4. pravilo) Mapping
 Mapping is the relationship between control and effect.
 The idea is that with good design, the controls to something will closely resemble what they affect.
 A great example of mapping is the vertical scroll bar.
 It tells you where you are in a page, and as you drag it down, the page moves down at the same rate; control and effect are closely mapped.
+261

-261… NORMAN’S PRINCIPLES
+… NORMAN’S PRINCIPLES
 Dragan dr Dinu – Interakcija čovek računar

 SMERNICE

 (5. pravilo) Constraints
 Constraints are the limits to an interaction or an interface.
 Some are really obvious and physical, for example the screen size on a phone.
 Others are more nuanced, like a single, continuous page website having an image peeking onto the main page.
 It is logical for the user to scroll down to see the next image, and thus the rest of the website.

 (6. pravilo) Consistency
 The same action has to cause the same reaction, every time.

 If a website has a back button that sometimes turns a computer off, it becomes very hard to navigate around the web.
 The same applies for visual consistency.
 Logos and brands have power and recognition because they use the same logo.
 Twinings has used theirs for 227 years, and now everyone knows that a box with ‘Twinings’ written on it has tea inside it.

+262

-262Dragan dr Dinu – Interakcija čovek računar
+Dragan dr Dinu – Interakcija čovek računar

 DIZAJN INTERFEJSA – PROTOTIPOVI

+263

-263ŠTA JE TO PROTOTIP
+ŠTA JE TO PROTOTIP
 Dragan dr Dinu – Interakcija čovek računar

 PROTOTIPOVI

 • Eksperimentalan, nedovršen dizajn
 • Jednostavna verzija (simulacija) sistema koja se može brzo napraviti